deadwronggames/ZServices/README.md

 ```csharp
 ServiceLocator.Get<EventBroadcastService>().Broadcast<MyEventChannel>(sender: this, data: 5f); // alternatively cache the service for repeated / regular use
 ```
-- using the Broadcaster struct to set up the logic (channel, sender, data) on any component (e.g. a ZModularUI button) in the isnpector.
+- using the Broadcaster struct to set up the logic (channel, sender, data) on any component (e.g. a ZModularUI button) in the inspector.
-- one time, directly via the channel SO inspector (for debugging)
+- directly via the channel SO inspector (one time, for debugging)

 ### Debugging
 - Channels can print their listeners with PrintListeners().
 - The custom editor allows manual event invocation with test data types.
 - You can check the `Verbose` box on any channel SO instances to get helpful log messages at runtime
 - Broadcasts from code can also be found by searching for broadcast commands in the git repo of your project

+## Placeholder / Pre-Alpha Services

+The following services are currently not finalized or only included as stubs:

+- AudioService
+Will provide centralized playback for SFX, music, and ambient loops.
+Designed to handle pooled AudioSources, volume groups, and dynamic ducking.

+- InputService
+Planned integration layer between Unity’s Input System and in-game systems.
+Will expose simplified event-based access to gameplay input, UI input, and rebinding tools.

+- Task Services
+Currently limited to a simple MainThreadDispatcher.
+Async and multithreading helpers will follow-

+- TimerService
+Early refactored prototype for timed actions.
+Not production-ready.

+- UpdateCallbackService
+Centralized `Update` that calls users.
+Avoids overhead.
+Needs more testing.

+All of these services already exists in the game "Immortal Zombiehunter" (more or less), and will be cleanly exported to ZServicces as soon as I find the time.

+## Notes
+- **Work in progress**, some functionality may change, features will be added.